-Are you ready for a summer like no other in the Andes?
-On our Summer in Peru program, you’ll live and study in Qos’o, the Quechua name for Cusco.
-This World Heritage city is known as the hub of modern indigenous culture in Peru.
-The city was recently designated the historical capital of the country for its glorious past as the center of Incan civilization.
-Its colonial architecture and history-filled streets are yours to explore, as are the nearby sights of the incredibly beautiful Sacred Valley of Peru.
-On our Summer in Peru program, you’ll take innovative classes at the fantastic Universidad San Ignacio de Loyola, all while improving your Spanish and widening your horizons.
+Immerse yourself in Spanish language and Peruvian culture in the ancient home of the Incan civilization.
+On our Summer in Peru program, you’ll get to study at Universidad San Ignacio de Loyola (USIL) and experience all that Cusco, Peru has to offer while improving your Spanish.
+Qos’o (Quechua name for Cusco) is the center of modern indigenous culture in Peru and was recently designated the historical capital of the country for its glorious past as the center of Incan civilization.
+Its colonial architecture and history-filled streets are yours to explore, as are the nearby sights of the incredibly beautiful Sacred Valley of Peru, Machu Picchu, and countless other sites of a wide range of interests.

 - Easy access to the beautiful Sacred Valley with ruins, market towns, hiking trails, and more